hutec/ber-cph/_posts/last_day.md

 ## Sightcycling 1

 The first stroll through the city led us along the *Cykelslangen* to introduce Robin to *Københavns Universitetet*, where I studied at.
 Once on *Amagerbrø*—an island and borough of the Danish capital—we cycled to *Amager Strandpark* and had our favourite Cocio drink, wraps and Gifflar near the beach.
 We had cheese fries for lunch at *Reffen* (definitely recommend both!), saw *Noma*’s gardens (famous as the world’s best restaurant), lay under the huge roof of *Operaen*, cycled through crowded *Nyhavn* to *Christiania* to see its famous cargo bike manufacturer *Christina bikes*.
-Tired and back at our strange host’s flat – he was finally gone to Turkey—we had pizza on our balcony.
+Tired and back at our strange host’s flat—he was finally gone to Turkey—we had pizza on our balcony.

 ## Sightcycling 2